run2bizdocs/docs-1/en-us/docs/faq.md

 	CONFIGURATION THROUGH THE GCAS CONFIGURATION SCREEN

-    1. Access the Citsmart Parameters feature (Parametrization > Citsmart Parameters).
+    1. Access the CITSmart Parameters feature (Parametrization > Citsmart Parameters).
-    2. Then, the Citsmart Parameters screen will be displayed, click on the Search tab.
+    2. Then, the CITSmart Parameters screen will be displayed, click on the Search tab.
 The parameter search screen will be displayed;
     3. Perform a search for the parameter "92 - Name of The Ci Group is In Development Phase (e.g.: CIs in Development)"
     4. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed.
     5. On the Value field, insert the name of the CI group in development.